Conrad Aikin – Acting Program Leader

-Conrad Aikin has spent most of his 25 years’ experience as a psychologist and counsellor working at Foundation House with survivors of torture and trauma.
-He was a senior practitioner and currently provides case supervision to Foundation House Counsellor/Advocates and has been part of the Professional and Organisational Development team for more than ten years.
+Conrad Aikin has spent most of his 30 years’ experience as a psychologist and counsellor working at Foundation House with survivors of torture and trauma.
+He worked in a senior practice role and has been part of the Professional and Organisational Development team for more than ten years.
 He graduated from the University of Melbourne, is a registered Supervising Psychologist and holds a Certificate IV in Training and Assessment.
-He has worked in diverse areas of counselling and psychology in the community and public sectors and in private practice.
+He has also worked in diverse areas of counselling and psychology in the community and public sectors and in private practice.
 His work has included coaching and employee assistance, vocational rehabilitation, and drug and alcohol counselling.
-He has a consultancy practice in Melbourne focusing on debriefing and supervision of professionals who respond to people who have experienced psychological trauma.
-Conrad has a focus on assisting professionals who work with survivors of severe and complex trauma to understand and work with the emotional effects of that work.
+He has a consultancy practice in Melbourne focusing on reflective practice, debriefing and supervision of professionals who respond to people who have experienced psychological trauma.
+Conrad is driven by his strongly held belief that everyone has the right to be included in what society and life has to offer.

 Jenny Addy is a psychologist who has worked in the torture and trauma field for over 15 years.
 She is a graduate of the Harvard Program in Global Mental Health and has worked in detention centres and in the community as a torture and trauma therapist, clinical supervisor and manager.
 Her experience includes working with victims of human trafficking, asylum seekers, refugees, homeless youth and victims of domestic violence.
 Her main interests are in complex trauma, gender based violence and the neurophysiology of trauma.
 More recently she has worked as a consultant psychologist for international NGO’s and is currently a Professional Learning Specialist at the Victorian Foundation for Survivors of Torture.

-Mike Bromhead has been a Counsellor/Advocate at Foundation House for 17 years, providing assessment, therapeutic interventions and advocacy for children, adolescent and adult survivors of torture, war related trauma and persecution.
-He has a Bachelor of Arts, majoring in psychology and politics and has further studied in trauma psychotherapy.
-He has been a past Coordinator of Foundation House direct services in the Melbourne northern region, and for the past ten years has specialised in working with people seeking asylum.
-He has developed a sound understanding of the socio-political / persecutory context of clients from Sri Lanka, Iran, Iraq, Pakistan and Turkey.
-He has experience in working with abused and at-risk adolescents, psycho-geriatric patients, and children and adults with severe intellectual disabilities, the latter both in Australia and Canada
+Mike Bromhead has been a Counsellor/Advocate and Training Facilitator at Foundation House for 21 years, providing assessment, therapeutic interventions and advocacy for children, adolescent and adult survivors of torture, war related trauma and persecution.
+He has a Bachelor of Arts, majoring in psychology and politics and further studies in trauma psychotherapy.
+He has been a past Coordinator of Foundation House direct services in the Melbourne northern region.
+For fifteen years he specialised in working with people seeking asylum, through which he developed a comprehensive understanding of the socio-political and persecutory context of clients from Sri Lanka, Iran, Iraq, Pakistan and Turkey.
+Mike has developed or facilitated a range of professional development programs over the past five years, including: the Refugee and Asylum Seeker Experience; Incidental Counselling; Working with Uncertainty; Nurse/Allied Health and Health Reception staff training; Chronic Pain, and Reflective Practice group work.
+Previous experience involved working with abused and at-risk adolescents, psycho-geriatric patients, and children and adults with severe intellectual disabilities, the latter both in Australia and Canada.

 Susannah Tipping is a registered Clinical Psychologist who has worked as a practitioner and researcher in a diverse range of mental health settings since 1998, in Australia and in the USA.
 She has worked with traumatic injury survivors, young people with psychosis, in justice settings, and in an inpatient psychiatric unit.
 At Foundation House she has worked as a Counsellor/Advocate, Research Fellow, sessional psychologist, and facilitator.
 Susannah has completed a Doctor of Philosophy in the area of refugee mental health, focusing on the resettlement experiences of Sudanese-Australians.